-Dr. Edwin Malcolm McLean was born in Harrow in 1915, the son of Jacob McLean and the former May Wright.
-He was the youngest of 5 children.
-His siblings were; Irwin, Mildred, Clarence and Hugh and his family farmed.
+Dr. Edwin Malcolm McLean was born near Harrow in Colchester South Twp (Essex County) on the 29th of October, 1915.
+Dr. Mclean was the youngest of 6 children born to Jacob Korah McLean and the former May Eva Wright.
+His parents were farmers and his siblings were; Irvine Owen McLean, George McLean (born prematurely and died on the 22nd of July, 1899), Mildred Merle McLean, Clarence Ladson McLean and Hugh Evert McLean.
 Dr. McLean was educated in Harrow and attended Walkerville Collegiate High School, before he went to Queen’s University Medical School.
-Dr. McLean interned at The Metropolitan General Hospital in Windsor.
+Dr. McLean graduated M.D. in 1940 and interned at The Metropolitan General Hospital in Windsor.

 Dr. McLean married Gladys Isabel Rusling, the daughter of James Donald Rusling and the former Sarah Peters.
-Mrs. McLean was born on the 19th of February, 1915 in Windsor, Ontario.
-Her brother James was born in Windsor on the 29th of August, 1916.
+Mrs. McLean was born in Windsor, Ontario on the 19th of February, 1915.
+Her brother James Edward Rusling was born in Windsor on the 29th of August, 1916.
 Mrs. McLean’s father enlisted in WWI in Windsor on the 29th of May,1917 leaving Mrs. Rusling with 2 small children to care for.
 When he enlisted the Rusling family resided at 109 Aylmer Avenue in Windsor and Mr. Rusling’s occupation was listed as a painter.
 Mr. Rusling was shot in the left leg in France on the 29th of August, 1918.
 His leg was broken and he was invalided back to Canada on the 21st of May, 1919.
 According to the 1921 census, the Rusling family lived at 347 Elm Avenue in Windsor and Mr. Rusling was a bookkeeper.
 Mrs. McLean also had a sister named Dorothy.

 *Dr. Frederick Ord Topping is also featured on the Chatham-Kent Physician Tribute website.